A guided forage exploring coastal spring greens, seaweeds, shellfish, succulents and herbs, with a wild cook-in of our finds afterwards.

 Coastal foraging in the spring offers perhaps the best range of healthy, gourmet wild foods of the year.
 Both novice and more experienced foragers will find this event inspiring, fun, and hugely informative.

 Over the course of the walk, you will receive expert tuition on how to find, identify, mindfully harvest, preserve, cook and enjoy 30+ wild edibles.
 Highlights include shellfish, seaweeds, coastal succulent plants and maritime herbs.
-This is a fun, informative and truly memorable walk on a beautiful bit of wild coast, with treats and tasters throughout.
+This is a fun, informative and truly memorable afternoon and evening with treats and tasters throughout.
 Wellies are essential.

 As with all Galloway Wild Foods events, this walk is guided by Mark Williams who has been teaching about foraging for over 25 years.

 Time/Date: Thursday 9th April 2020, 3.30pm – 9.00pm.
 The walk is timed for a super-low tide to maximise our encounters with seaweed and shellfish.

 Meeting Place: The exact location will be emailed to ticket holders during the week before the event – but you should plan to be near Gatehouse of Fleet in the postcode area DG6 4UE

 Expect: About 1.5 miles of gentle walking over mixed coastal terrain.
 The route is suitable for anyone of moderate fitness who is comfortable moving over rocky foreshore, slippery rocks and muddy sand flats.

 Learn: Seaweeds, shellfish and maritime plants: Finding, identification, poisonous lookalikes, mindful harvesting, expert tips, folklore/traditional uses, modern gourmet/medicinal uses, nutrition, processing, recipes, cooking tips.
 Inevitably, the wider politics around foraging and food will come up too.